 In this article, we will take a look at examples of greenwashing, why it could be a problem, its legality, and more.

-Examples of greenwashing are numerous.
-This includes a company preempting product claims, propaganda, rebranding, complex information about a product, perception of legitimacy, and consumption figures among others.
+There are numerous examples of greenwashing (also sometimes referred to as “green sheen”).
+This includes a company preempting product claims, propaganda, rebranding, complex information about a product, perception of legitimacy, and consumption figures.

-Companies in various industries such as food, fashion or travel, use marketing techniques including social media to lure customers.
-Less scrupulous manufacturers exploit the mounting purchaser demand for environmentally friendly goods and services to falsely claim eco-friendly benefits.
+Companies in various industries such as food, fashion, and travel, use marketing techniques, including social media, to lure customers.
+Less scrupulous manufacturers exploit the mounting purchaser demand for environmentally friendly goods and services to falsely claim eco-friendly benefits and sustainable practices, ultimately misleading consumers.

 The increasing consumer demand for more sustainable and environmentally friendly household products encourages corporations and institutions to change their aims, products, and policies.
-Thereby, making them use favorable terms that suggest environmental friendliness.
+Thereby making them use favorable terms and sustainability claims that suggest environmental benefits and friendliness.

-Greenwashing helps hide the unpleasant facts about the true nature of the company’s product or service; but in the long run, destroys the trust of the buyer and the ecosystem.
+Greenwashing helps hide the unpleasant facts about the true nature of the company’s product or service, but it destroys the buyer's trust and the ecosystem in the long run.

 Volkswagon arguably earned notoriety with perhaps the most notable example of greenwashing in recent times and made worldwide news.